Izenda7Series/docs-html/_sources/ref/api_user.rst.txt

    * - `GET user/isLastSystemAdmin`_
      - Checks if the number of not deleted system admins equals 1.
      - Settings menu > User Setup > delete a system admin
+   * - `POST external/user`_
+     - Add or update external user.

+       .. versionadded:: 2.6.16

+     - To be updated

 GET user/all/(tenant_id)
 --------------------------------------------------------------